 Introduction

 Agriculture is the backbone of Nigeria’s economy, providing livelihoods for a substantial portion of the population and contributing significantly to national food security.
-In Abia State, cocoyam (Xanthosomasagittifolium) is a critical staple crop known for its nutritional value and economic importance.
+In Abia State, cocoyam (Xanthosoma sagittifolium) is a critical staple crop known for its nutritional value and economic importance.
 Cocoyam is a staple food crop in Abia State, valued for its adaptability to various soil conditions and its high nutritional content, which includes carbohydrates, vitamins, and minerals.
 As a food, cocoyam tubers are eaten in homes in various forms (Kpomah & Efekemo, 2023).
-They can be boiled or roasted like yam.
+They can be boiled or roasted like yams.
 They can also be pounded or mixed with cassava and eaten with soup.
 The corms can be dried and used to make flour or sliced and fried to make chips.
 The leaves of the plant are also edible and are usually consumed as a vegetable after cooking in dishes such as stews.
-Xanthosomaspecies produce tubers much like potato and are boiled, baked, steamed or fried prior to consumption.
+Xanthosoma species produce tubers much like potatoes and are boiled, baked, steamed, or fried before consumption.
 The corm of some varieties is also consumed.
 Young leaves are eaten as a vegetable.
-Cocoyam flour has the added advantage that is highly digestible and so is used for invalids and as an ingredient in baby foods (Darkwa and Darkwa, 2013).
-The flour is also used for the preparation of soup, biscuits, bread, beverages and puddings.
-In Nigeria, cocoyam is grated, mixed with condiments and wrapped in leaves.
-It is steamed for about 30minutes and served with sauce popularly known as epankuko (ikokore).
-Cocoyam flakes is another end product of cocoyam which is cooked, cut into chips and dried under the sun.
-The resulting flakes are later soaked in water and cooked with vegetable.
+Cocoyam flour has the added advantage that it is highly digestible and so is used for invalids and as an ingredient in baby foods (Darkwa and Darkwa, 2013).
+The flour is also used for the preparation of soup, biscuits, bread, beverages, and puddings.
+In Nigeria, cocoyam is grated, mixed with condiments, and wrapped in leaves.
+It is steamed for about 30 minutes and served with sauce popularly known as epankuko (ikokore).
+Cocoyam flakes are another end product of cocoyam, which is cooked, cut into chips, and dried under the sun.
+The resulting flakes are later soaked in water and cooked with vegetables.
 (Osahon & Ekwe, 2020).